hmrc/self-assessment-api/resources/public/api/conf/2.0/docs/self-employment.md

 * Balancing charges
 * Goods & Services for own use

+selfEmploymentId is now called businessId. businessId will include self-employment businesses.

 Please note that the taxpayer's self-employment businesses must already be known to HMRC as per the subscription process.